AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 Schedule
 --------
 The course consists of four online hands-on sessions 3h each.
-All times EEST (`convert 9:50 to your timezone
+All times EET (`convert 9:50 to your timezone
 <https://arewemeetingyet.com/Helsinki/2022-11-22/9:50>`__).
 **The schedule is tentative**, we may run earlier or later, so join early if attending a single lesson.